MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 1. Do one of the following:

     - Create a new DCR by selecting **Create new** in the Insights configuration window.
-Specify the subscription, data collection rule name, and data collection endpoint (optional) and then select the **Review + create** button.
+Specify the subscription, data collection rule name, and [data collection endpoint](/azure/azure-monitor/essentials/data-collection-endpoint-overview) (optional) and then select the **Review + create** button.
+Data collection endpoints are used to access the configuration service to fetch associated data collection rules for Azure Monitor agent.

     - Select an existing data collection rule from the dropdown: